weicheng113/DL4H-Project/README.md

 # Project for Deep Learning for Healthcare

-In this project we aim to replicate the paper ('Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit')[https://arxiv.org/pdf/2007.09483v4.pdf] by Emma Rocheteau, Pietro Li `o and
+In this project we aim to replicate the paper ['Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit'](https://arxiv.org/pdf/2007.09483v4.pdf) by Emma Rocheteau, Pietro Li `o and
 Stephanie Hyland.
-The original repository for the paper can be found (here)[https://github.com/EmmaRocheteau/TPC-LoS-prediction].
+The original repository for the paper can be found [here](https://github.com/EmmaRocheteau/TPC-LoS-prediction).
 This repository contains some modifications in order to carry out experiments.

 ### Setup New Conda Environment
 ```shell